canteversleep/SchemeInterpreterStuff/README.md

    - list of lists representation that focuses particularly on stack efficiency
 3. continuation style passing
 4. fun stuff:
-   - a universal call by value
+   - a universal call by value mechanism
    - **maybe** a dynamic scoping switch *lets go retro*

 ## Future Stuff for Passive Work: